markballew/eliza-error/packages/plugin-goat/README.md

 1. Configure the chain you want to use by updating the `wallet.ts` file (see all available chains at [https://ohmygoat.dev/chains](https://ohmygoat.dev/chains))
 2. Specify the actions you want to have by updating the `actions.ts` file
 3. Add the plugins you need to perform these actions to the `getOnChainTools` function (uniswap, polymarket, etc. see all available plugins at [https://ohmygoat.dev/chains-wallets-plugins](https://ohmygoat.dev/chains-wallets-plugins))
-4. Build the project running `bun run build`
+4. Build the project running `pnpm build`
 5. Add the necessary environment variables to set up your wallet and plugins
 6. Run your agent!